strongloop/loopback/docs/api.md

   }
 );
 ```

 #### Instance Methods

-**Note:** These are the default mixin methods for a `Model` attached to a data source.
+**Note:** These are the default mixin methods for a `Model` attached to a datasource.
 See the specific connector for additional API documentation.

 ##### model.save([options], [callback])

-Save an instance of a Model to the attached data source.
+Save an instance of a Model to the attached datasource.

 ```js
 var joe = new User({first: 'Joe', last: 'Bob'});